-- List the day's BIG IDEA and activities on the board. - ☐ Write the day's vocabulary word and definition on the board. - Write up a one-page autobiography about yourself and make a copy for each student.
-(See Facilitator Resource 2, Sample Bios and Facilitator Resource 3, Biography Rubric.) - ☐ The following handout needs to be made into overhead transparency or copied onto chart paper: - Facilitator Resource 1, DO NOW (Optional) - Facilitator Resource 4, Autobiography Bingo Card - Make copies of Facilitator Resource 4, Autobiography Bingo Card (one per student).
+- ☐ Write the day's vocabulary word and definition on the board. - ☐ Write up a one page autobiography about yourself and make a copy for each student.
+(See Facilitator Resource 2, Sample Bios and Facilitator Resource 3, Biography Rubric.) - ☐ The following handout needs to be made into an overhead transparency or copied onto chart paper: - Facilitator Resource 1, DO NOW (Optional) - Facilitator Resource 4, Autobiography Bingo Card - Make copies of Facilitator Resource 4, Autobiography Bingo Card. (one per student)